Writers must read!

 - Forrest Gump by Winston Groom

-The problem arises when I find myself wrestling with enjoyment versus analysis.
-I’m not saying one is mutually exclusive of the other, but it is difficult to lose myself in a tale when I need to dissect it objectively.
+The problem occurs when I find myself wrestling with enjoyment versus analysis.
+I’m not saying one is mutually exclusive of the other, but I find it difficult to lose myself in a novel when I need to look at it objectively.